rennsport/hospital-readmission-predictors/SUBMISSION.md

 1. Patients with recent inpatient stays (`number_inpatient`) **and** ≥1 emergency visit in the lookback period.
 2. Patients with high comorbidity (above-median `number_diagnoses`) **and** any medication changes.
-3. Patients flagged by the risk model above the 0.40 threshold **and** who also had a treatment change during the encounter.
+3. Patients flagged by the risk model above the 0.375 threshold **and** who also had a treatment change during the encounter.

 ### Program Focus Areas (Limited Budget)

 - **Visit-History-Driven Care Management**: Target patients with recent inpatient and ER utilization for transitional care calls within 48–72 hours post-discharge.
 - **Comorbidity and Medication-Management Support**: Pharmacist or nurse-led medication reconciliation and teach-back for patients with high `number_diagnoses` **and** ≥1 `medication_change_count`.

-### Limitations and Suggestions
+### Limitations and Dataset Suggestions

 - Missingness: Anxiety score variables largely missing and richer symptom data could help with modeling.
-- Temporal context: We used encounter-level snapshots; longitudinal sequences (visit order, time since last encounter) could improve performance and explainability.
+- Temporal context: This dataset only has encounter-level snapshots; longitudinal sequences (visit order, time since last encounter) could improve performance and explainability.

 ## Bonus

 **Data pipeline for raw tables:** I would first normalize and join the raw tables on patient and encounter IDs, creating a single dataset with consistent timestamps.
 Next, I’d perform cleaning, feature engineering (e.g., aggregating lab results, counts of diagnoses/medications), and transformation steps to produce a structured, model-ready dataset.
 Finally, I would implement automated checks and validation to ensure data quality and reproducibility throughout the pipeline.

-**Using a time-series model:** With full visit histories, I could model each patient as a sequence of encounters, feeding features from each visit into an RNN or LSTM to capture temporal dependencies.
+**Using a time-series model:** With full visit histories, I could model each patient as a sequence of encounters, which would allow features from each visit to be fed into an RNN or LSTM to capture temporal dependencies.
 This approach would allow the model to learn patterns in how patient trajectories evolve over time, potentially improving readmission prediction.